The investment industry is filled with a number of wise old sayings.

 The value investor is not overly concerned with the performance of the overall stock market.
 Value investing represents a commitment to the process of investing long-term, and the position is maintained regardless of the price movements in the stock market.
 Portfolios are repositioned only when necessary.

 They never chase performance by purchasing the high flying momentum stocks.
-Jumping on the bandwagon this way is a clear case of market herding behavior and anytime a stock is being hyped, it’s likely that it will be overvalued by the time you are ready to buy.
+Jumping on the bandwagon this way is a clear case of group mentality and anytime a stock is being hyped, it’s likely that it will be overvalued by the time you are ready to buy.
 It’s best to stay away and operate solo, otherwise you may end up doing worse than if no action had been taken at all.

 Value investors are not market timers.
 Instead, they are investors who are committed to their value oriented philosophy and employing a long-term outlook to their investing.
 Margin of safety, a key value investing concept, highlights this outlook.
 One reason value investors build in a margin of safety in their investments is because they know it takes time for an investment to recognize its value.
 In between it may go up, or down and if it goes down the value investor has a built-in cushion.

-A long-term outlook also necessitates that a value investor only liquidate a position when the underlying investment no longer meets his/her criteria (Read: When to Sell Stocks).
+A long term investment outlook also necessitates that a value investor only liquidate a position when the underlying investment no longer meets his/her criteria (Read: When to Sell Stocks).
 This goes hand-in-hand with having a good temperament, as it takes guts to stick to your guns when things aren’t going your way.

 The final word

 Having an ultra-long term view of investing requires a great deal of discipline and patience.
 Many analysts and financial wizards are revered for their ability to price a stock but less are granted glory for their outlook, temperament and long-term thinking.
 Marrying the two effectively will make you a formidable investor.